PerFuchs/safra-termination-detection-fault-tolerant/README.md

 * Utils: A timer, a wrapper around Random to generate the same random numbers on all instances in an experiment and multiple easy barrier implementations to keep all instances in sync.

-Two different main classes exists, `IbisNode` runs a single run of the experiment.
+Two different main classes exist, `IbisNode` runs a single run of the experiment.
 For this it builds up a system that uses IPL to communicate, generates a randomized network topology, determines which nodes to crash and runs Safra on top of ChandyMisra or Afek-Kutten-Yung and in the end verifies that termination was detected correctly and generates statistics for this run.